Find a Recipe!

 • Freezing: I freeze pesto in ice cube trays (or similar) and then transfer the frozen cubes to a well sealed freezer bag.
 That way I can take out just a little as needed.

-• Walnuts: If you like more texture in your sauce, keep out some (or all) of the walnuts and finely chop the reserved walnuts by hand.
+• Walnuts: To toast, spread nuts out on a baking sheet and bake for 5 minutes at 350F, cool and proceed with the recipe.
+If you like more texture in your sauce, keep out some (or all) of the walnuts and finely chop the reserved walnuts by hand.
 Add them when you serve the pesto.

 Pesto in a serving bowl and over pasta with text overlay - Parsley Walnut Pesto.